 The AVM: the fastest, easiest appraisal for home equity loans

 Automated valuation method—or AVM—is a mathematical modeling technique that contrasts local property values and sales data to uncover a property’s expected market price.
 The estimates you see on popular real estate sites are examples of AVM assessments.
-Discover Home Equity Loans also uses an AVM when devising an appraisal for home equity loans.
+Discover Home Loans also uses an AVM when devising an appraisal for home equity loans.

 How an AVM works: An AVM pulls historical MLS data to uncover recent and historical average and median home sales data, as well as broader neighborhood trends, which are culled from income trends, nearby points of interest, and the ratio of owner-occupied versus investor owned properties.